 There are critical differences between workers’ compensation and injury insurance that affects workers’ rights to compensation and their claims.
 Some of these differences include:

-- What they are.
 Workers’ compensation is a state-regulated insurance program that employers purchase.
 It pays injured workers’ medical bills and some of their wage losses.
 An injury insurance policy is an insurance policy that non-subscriber employers purchase, and it provides some degree of protection for injured workers up to the policy’s limit of liability.

-- Cost.
 Injury insurance can cost significantly less than workers’ compensation insurance—approximately 30 percent less.

-- What they cover.
 Workers’ compensation is a benefit like unemployment compensation or disability payments.
 It pays all related medical bills, a portion of the employee’s lost wages, and legal fees.
 An employee is not entitled to pain and suffering damages generally and cannot file a lawsuit against his employer for additional compensation.
 When purchasing an injury insurance policy, an employer can control the type and amount of coverage to provide to injured workers.
 It covers the worker’s medical bills and lost wages up to the insurance policy limits.
 However, the employer remains liable for the full amount of compensation that is owed to the employee for medical bills, lost and future wages, pain and suffering, and in some cases, punitive damages as a non-subscriber employer.
 An employee can file a lawsuit against his employer.

 Have You Been Injured At Your Texas Job And Your Employer Doesn't Provide Workers' Compensation?